JJWallis/photosnap-website/README.md

 }
 ```

-The last feature I was proud of was using grid to overlap content instead of turning to positioning by default.
-This is something you have to explicitly tell grid to allow since by default it assumes you never want that to happen, but it provides a much more coherent syntax as it's all controlled from the parent container itself.
+The last feature I was proud of was using Grid to overlap content instead of turning to positioning by default.
+This is something you have to explicitly tell grid to allow, since by default it assumes you never want that to happen, but it provides a much more coherent syntax as it's all controlled from the parent container itself.

 ### Continued development

-I look forward to learning more about grid as a layout tool and using it in areas where at first I may not think it feasible.
-Not only does that occur with overlapping content, but also keeping content aligned on a single axis where we may naturally want to use flex instead.
+I look forward to learning more about Grid as a layout tool and using it in areas where at first I may not think it feasible.
+Not only does that occur with overlapping content, but also keeping content aligned on a single axis where we may naturally want to use Flexbox instead.

 ### Useful resources